-The Spanish Revival-style Villa Costella (formerly the Spanish Court Apartments) was built in 1929 on the view site formerly occupied by John Ritchie Kinnear’s mansion.
-The long, white building with tropical landscaping and red tile roofs is distinctively different from surrounding structures.
-The 20 apartments, averaging 1,000 square feet, have tile floors, electric fireplaces, beamed ceilings and French doors to view decks.
-Villa Costella was built by John Beardsley, a local developer who specialized in Mediterranean styles.
-Fred Anhalt may have participated in the project as well.
+The Spanish Revival-style Villa Costella (formerly Spanish Court Apartments) was built in 1929 on the view site formerly owned by George Ritchie Kinnear.
+The long white building with tropical landscaping and red tile roofs is distinctively different from surrounding structures.
+The 20 units, averaging 1,000 square feet, have tile floors, electric fireplaces, beamed ceilings, and French doors to view decks.
+Villa Costella was built and designed by Everett Beardsley. a local developer who specialized in Mediterranean styles.
+Frederick Anhalt may have participated in the project as well.

 Villa Costella is another example of the Queen Anne Historical Society’s efforts to preserve local history.
-The Landmarks Board and the City Council designated this marvelous apartment house a City of Seattle Landmark largely through the efforts of the society’s Landmark Preservation Committee. …Continue reading “Villa Costella – 348 W Olympic Place”
+In 2010, the Seattle Landmarks Board and the City Council designated this marvelous apartment house a City of Seattle Landmark, largely through the efforts of the Society’s Landmark Preservation Committee. …Continue reading “Villa Costella – 348 W Olympic Place”